diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 # How to test the PDI Beam Pipeline locally

 To create **unit tests** for your PDI Beam Pipeline, you can use **Matt Casters** [Pentaho PDI Datasets](https://github.com/mattcasters/pentaho-pdi-dataset) Plugin.
 See also my blog post [here](http://diethardsteiner.github.io/big/data/2016/01/30/PDI-Unit-Testing.html) for further info.

+This plugin not only comes in handy for **unit testing**, but also for developing **Kettle Beam pipelines**.
+Many of the input data sources and output destinations are not quickly accessible.
+Plus you don't really want to pull e.g. 100k records from BigQuery.
+Instead you can just define a PDI dataset for easy and quick development.
+See my Unit Testing blog post for details.

 # Execution your PDI Beam Pipeline